ZoneMinder/zmeventnotification/docs/guides/faq.rst

   sudo ./install.sh

 Follow prompts.
 Note that just copying the ES perl file to ``/usr/bin`` is not sufficient.
 You also have to install the updated machine learning hook files if you are using them.
 That is why ``install.sh`` is better.
-If you are updating, make sure not to overwrite your config files (but please read breaking changes to see if any config files have changed)
+If you are updating, make sure not to overwrite your config files (but please read breaking changes to see if any config files have changed).
+Note that the install script makes a backup of your old config files using ``~n`` suffixes where ``n`` is the backup number.
+However, never hurts to make your own backup first.

 STEP 5: Start the new updated server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~